 If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

-We started our month in South Africa renting a penthouse villa in Capetown via Airbnb, with an infinity overlooking the ocean.
+We started our month in South Africa renting a penthouse villa in Camps Bay, Capetown via Airbnb, with an infinity pool overlooking the ocean.
+Camps Bay is a great place to look for accommodation in Capetown.
+It’s a trendy and affluent suburb, and you can expect to see chic cocktail bars and al fresco dining overlooking the glistening water.

-The first evening, we hit the main strip of town for cosmopolitan cocktails and a seafood dinner at one of the local restaurants.
+On our first evening, we hit the main strip of town for cosmopolitan cocktails and a freshly caught seafood dinner at one of the local restaurants.

-Since it was such a clear day, we unanimously decided to head up to Table Mountain ASAP before any weather changes could hinder our view across the city.
+Since it was such a clear day, we unanimously decided to head up to Table Mountain as son as we could before any weather changes could hinder our view across the city.

 Table Mountain Capetown